What is your personal information?

 Understanding how customers use our network, products and services anonymously and personally.

-Analysing the things that interest you as well as where you use your mobile device.
+Analysing the things that interest you as well as where you use your device.
 We use those details to provide you with services, products and information suited to your needs, interests and location.

 Contacting you about our products and services and those offered under other brands that our group owns.
 This may include marketing these products to you.
 See below for more information about direct marketing communications.